 The proposal generally complies with the relevant provisions of all applicable environmental planning instruments and regulations.
-With appropriate consent conditions, the proposal is no to have any significant negative impacts upon the natural environment and impacts on the ongoing use and amenity of the surrounding land will not be unreasonably impacted.
+With appropriate consent conditions, the proposal is not expected to have any significant negative impacts upon the natural environment and impacts on the ongoing use and amenity of the surrounding land will not be unreasonably impacted.
 One of the primary issues with this proposal is the access to the site via a privately maintained access track over a separately owned land that directly impacts a number of other landowners.
-The issue of the necessary upgrades to and ongoing maintenance and upkeep of the access to the development has not been adequately addressed in the application.
-Due to the complexities of the access arrangements and the identified need for upgrades and an ongoing maintenance regime for the access road, it is recommended that development consent is issued subject to the conditions below including deferred commencement conditions to ensure the access arrangements are addressed.
+The issue of the necessary upgrades to and ongoing maintenance and upkeep of the access to the development has not been fully addressed in the application.
+Due to the complexities of the access arrangements and the identified need for upgrades and an ongoing maintenance regime for the access road, it is recommended that development consent is issued subject to the conditions in Schedule A.